Recovering From Abdominoplasty And Gynaecomastia Surgery – 1 Week Recovery

 I also had a lot of support from my family and things were going in the right direction, which helped.

-After the frustration and difficulty of the first couple of days at home, I got more settled into a routine and things gradually got easier and easier from then on, which set me up well for my second week of recovery.
+After the frustration and difficulty of the first couple of days at home, I got more settled into a routine.
+Things got easier from then on.
+That set me up well for my second week of recovery.